apache/incubator-spot/README.md

 Our Central repository for our Open Network Insight solution is found here.
 If you find a bug, have question or something to discuss please contact us:

-* [Create an Issue](https://github.com/Open-Network-Insight/open-network-insight/issues). if you need more details about how to create an issue in ONI please go to: [How to create and Issue](ISSUES.md)
+* [Create an Issue](https://github.com/Open-Network-Insight/open-network-insight/issues).
+For issue creation guidelines and how to create an issue for ONI please go to: [How to create an Issue](ISSUES.md)
 * [Go to our Slack channel](https://opennetworkinsights.slack.com/messages/general/).

 ## **Contributing to ONI**